lsy3/hugo-academic-unsw-slides/README.md

 # hugo-academic-unsw-slides
-UNSW Slide theme for Hugo Academic
+University of New South Wales (UNSW) Slide theme for Hugo Academic

 Note that Hugo Academic slides is using [Reveal.js](https://revealjs.com/).
 If you want a UNSW slide theme for Reveal.js, and not just for Hugo Academic slides, this slide theme is a good place to start.